lyndon025/playtested/src/content/article/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience-1-bit-survivor-f
+title: It has simple graphics but offers a decent survival horror experience | 1 Bit Survivor - Full Review
+game: 1 Bit Survivor
 description: 1 Bit Survivor is a rogue-lite survival horror with simplistic 1-bit graphics but an artistic stylized presentation.
 The atmosphere is definitely classic Resident Evil 2 and 3-style, an obvious inspiration especially with sound bits when starting a session complete with typewriter sounds to tell the story, and the menacing sound effects that you hear.
 The comparison however ends there as the gameplay features a 1-bit retro game design and monochromatic graphics.
 featured: false
-pubDate: 2023-02-10
-tags:
-- 1-bit-survivor
-- adventure
-- android
-- casual
-- indie
-- ios
-- pc
-- rpg
-- strategy
-- taptap
-thumb: /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-0.avif
-title: It has simple graphics but offers a decent survival horror experience | 1 Bit Survivor - Full Review
-game: 1 Bit Survivor
 gallery:
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-0.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-1.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-2.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-3.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-4.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-5.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-6.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-7.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-8.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-9.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-10.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-11.avif
   - /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-12.avif
+pubDate: 2023-02-10
+tags:
+  - 1-bit-survivor
+  - adventure
+  - android
+  - casual
+  - indie
+  - ios
+  - pc
+  - rpg
+  - strategy
+  - taptap
+thumb: /images/reviews/legacy/2023-02-10-it-has-simple-graphics-but-offers-a-decent-survival-horror-experience--1-bit-survivor---f-0.avif
 ---

 1 Bit Survivor is a rogue-lite survival horror with simplistic 1-bit graphics but an artistic stylized presentation.
 The atmosphere is definitely classic Resident Evil 2 and 3-style, an obvious inspiration especially with sound bits when starting a session complete with typewriter sounds to tell the story, and the menacing sound effects that you hear.
 The comparison however ends there as the gameplay features a 1-bit retro game design and monochromatic graphics.

-**Pros:**
+## Pros

-+Simple gameplay but will engage your mind
+## +Simple gameplay but will engage your mind

-+Charming stylized 1-bit visual presentation
+## +Charming stylized 1-bit visual presentation

-+A decent survival horror experience considering the limited 1-bit gameplay
+## +A decent survival horror experience considering the limited 1-bit gameplay

-+Play in vertical or landscape format
+## +Play in vertical or landscape format

-**Cons:**
+## Cons

 -Not much to do after beating it, other than replay it again.